projectcalico/calico/v2.0/getting-started/rkt/installation/manual.md

 ## Intalling the calicoctl CLI tool

-Download the calicoctl binary and ensure it is writeable.
+Download the calicoctl binary and ensure it is executable.
 We download to the /opt/bin directory to ensure it is accessible in your path (you may download wherever convenient though):